Robjects-Timers/Timer_v0/README.md

    1. Through the USB Socket Connection Port (**Easy**)
    2. Through pins via DC power source (**Could be Complex**)

-  For the majority of this tutorial, we will stick to powering the circuit via the USB connector to reduce complexity and cost of this build.
+  For the majority of this tutorial, we will stick to powering the circuit via the USB C socket connector to reduce complexity, cost and unecessary steps to maximize speed.
 > **Note:**
 > For those planning to power the timer externally without a cable, I highly recommend you to read the documentation closely and plan out all wire connections as configuration changes if you plan to use an external battery.
 > Take for instance a **9V DC Battery**: Although being in the input voltage range (**6-30V**) as seen in the [Timer Hardware Manual](/docs/TimerHardwareManual-MicroUSB.pdf), the power source will likely not turn on or worse, run out very quickly even if you manage to power the circuit.
 This is due to its low-current and sporadic flunctuations in current as the relay is turned on and off while in use.

 #### 1. **Trigger**:
+Before we create a delay at any given time, we need a way to signal to the timer and tell it:
+"hey, start your time."
+In the magical world, a device would just automatically detect the exact moment you needed to start a timer and configure it to that exact delay that you would like.
+However, as good engineers, we know there is no way we would easily allow our minds to immediately accept that as reality.

+So we reason it out that we need to signal this device to countdown perhaps by turning it on or some other mechanism.
+Thus, the need for a trigger is born!

-With the circuit, the timer hardware needs a signal (from outside stimulus) to know that a countdown needs to begin, this is where the trigger comes into play.
-Due to the versatile logic and good design, we are able to configure almost all types of buttons that can transfer a large range of voltages.
+And, due to the versatile logic and well design of this circuit printed on this circuit board, we are able to configure almost all types of buttons that can transfer a large range of voltages.

-Additionally, both [maintained]() and [momentary]() switches can be configured with many pole variations ( i.e., [SPST, SPDT, DPDT]()).
+This is great since this reduces the chance for mistake in our sprint to the finish as it removes any potetial in buying the wrong type of switch.
+In fact, the circuit is so well designed that technically, you don't even need another part to do a quick test as you have some wires and a lot of impatience!

-Yeah...
-There are a lot of ways to describe switches.
-For those looking for hardware examples, Here are some different types of buttons you can use:
+Here are some different types of buttons with all different types of sizes, poles, form factors, pin configurations:
 - Push Button
+-
 - Rocker
 - Slide
+-

+Yeah...
+There are a lot of ways to describe switches.
-> For those learning or need a reminder of of switch terminology, I recommend you to quiz yourself, and guess  what each hardware example is.
-Nevertheless, I have provided tutorial links that do a great job of explaining all those concepts in a easy-to-read tutorial.
+> For those learning or need a reminder of of switch terminology, both [maintained]() and [momentary]() switches can be configured with many pole variations ( i.e., [SPST, SPDT, DPDT]()).
+I have provided tutorial links that do a great job of explaining all those concepts in a easy-to-read tutorial.
+And for those circuit geeks like myself, I recommend you to quiz yourself, look up any button you can find, and guess what each hardware example is before looking it up! :P

 -------------------start here----------
 Using positive edges